qrrk/Catapult/README.md

 - Automatic game download and installation (stable or experimental releases).
 - Updating the game while preserving user data (saved games, settings, mods, etc).
-- Mod management: Kenan Modpack download and complete or selective installation.
+- Mod management: [Kenan Modpack](https://github.com/Kenan2000/CDDA-Kenan-Modpack) download and complete or selective installation.
 - Automatic download and installation of soundpacks.
+- Fully portable and can be carried on a removable drive.
 - Good support for HiDPI displays: UI is automatically scaled with screen DPI, with ability to adjust the scale manually.

 ## Installation

 None required.
 The launcher is a single, self-contained executable.
-Just [download](https://github.com/qrrk/Catapult/releases) it to a separate folder and run!
+Just [download](https://github.com/qrrk/Catapult/releases) it to a separate folder and run. *Be sure you have write permission in that folder!*

 ## System requirements

+- 64-bit operating system.
-- OS: Windows 7+ or Linux, 64 bit.
+- Windows 7+ or Linux/X11.
 - OpenGL 2.1 support.

-## Known issues/limitations

-- The Windows version relies on PowerShell to extract archives, which is kinda slow.
-- When attempting to run the Windows version from a USB stick, the files are not created alongside the executable, but god knows where.
-A "security" feature of Windows, I suppose.
-My knowledge of Windows is rusty, so I don't know if there is any workaround for this.
-- The Windows executable has to have the default Godot icon, since you can't have a custom icon and a self-contained executable at the same time.

 ## Future plans

 These are tentative.
 They may or may not come to fruition.

 - Translations.
+- Setting in-game font from the launcher.
 - Backups for savegames, settings, maybe the whole game.
   (Backing up at least the current installation before updating will be a good failsafe.)
 - Multiple UI themes (with at least one light theme).